PessiRed/landing-page/_pages/privacypolicy.md

 ## Introduction

-This Privacy Policy describes how Protube collects, uses, and shares your information when you use our iOS application.
+This Privacy Policy describes how Gtube collects, uses, and shares your information when you use our iOS application.

 ## Information We Collect